duynth29/Protfun/README.md

 # Protfun
-This repository contains Python implementations of commonly used functions in protein
+This repository contains Python implementations of commonly used functions in anprotein